thejunglejane/unit-testing-seminar/_source/index.rst

    git clone git@github.com:{username}/unit-testing-seminar.git

-To run the Jupyter notebooks and examples included in this seminar, you need ``python3.7`` and ``jupyter``.
+To build the docs and run the examples included in this seminar, you need ``python3.7`` and you need to install a few dependencies.
 Create a `virtual environment`_ and install the required dependencies into it.

 If you have `pipenv`_ installed, you can run: